Skip to main content

 • Epigraphs: are a div.epigraph wrapper around a blockquote.

-The first paragraph of the blockquote is italicized; it is not normally wrapped in double-quotation marks because that would be redundant with the fancy CSS ‘quotes’ around the epigraph as a whole.
-The second optional paragraph is roman, and is usually the attribution of the quote.
+The blockquote is italicized; the text is not normally wrapped in double-quotation marks (unless a dialogue) because that would be redundant with the fancy CSS ‘quotes’ around the epigraph as a whole.
+The optional final paragraph is roman, and is usually the attribution of the quote; this is denoted by an em dash.
+Example:

 The attribution is usually the author, full name or surname, and then a source & year in parentheses.
 But this can vary for effect—sometimes it will be funnier to attribute it to a character instead (in which case I put the author in the parentheses).